saibot94/py-ids/README.md

 ## Running the code

-TODO: Write implementation details
+Since the code is written in Jupyter notebooks, fire up your environment and run the notebooks found in the root of this project.

 ### Copyright

-Cristian Schuszter, 2018
+MIT, Cristian Schuszter, 2018